 GISÈLE DALBEC SZCZESNIAK, Violin

-Gisèle Dalbe Szczesniak is the Concertmaster of the Kingston Symphony Orchestra (KSO) and teaches violin at the Dan School of Drama and Music.
-Gisèle is a frequent soloist with the KSO.
-Her studies began in Cornwall and Montreal, then on to the University of Toronto and Yale University.
-She and pianist Michel Szczesniak have produced 2 CDs, Notes to Myself and Bow and Ivory, and Gisèle can be heard as a soloist with the KSO, on their CD, A Symphonic Tapestry.
+Gisèle Dalbec-Szczesniak has been the Concertmaster of the Kingston Symphony Orchestra since 1989.
+She teaches violin, chamber music and is the String Area Coordinator at the Dan School of Drama and Music at Queen's University.
+Her studies began in Cornwall and Montréal, then on to the Universities of Toronto and Yale.
+String quartet repertoire has always been a love of hers, honing her skills at the Banff Centre with her first quartet, the Riverdale SQ back in her teens.
+Other chamber music institutes followed both in the US and abroad.
+Gisèle and pianist Michel Szczesniak have produced 2 CDs, Notes to Myself and Bow and Ivory, and Gisèle can be heard as a soloist with the KSO, on their CD, A Symphonic Tapestry.

 ISAAC CHALK, Viola

 Isaac Chalk is a graduate of McGill University where he won the prestigious Golden Violin Award in 2012.
 Isaac also holds a degree from the Mozarteum, in Salzburg.
 In February 2011, he had his Koerner Hall debut performing Béla Bartók’s Viola Concerto with the Royal Conservatory Orchestra conducted by Julian Kuerti.
 Mr. Chalk was named Principal Viola of les Violons du Roy in June 2013 and since then has performed with the orchestra in their regular series in Quebec City and Montreal, at the Lanaudière Festival, at the Domaine Forget International Festival and on tour in Canada, the United States and Europe.
 Mr. Chalk recently had his début with the orchestra in Mozart’s Sinfonia Concertante.

 WOLF TORMANN, Cello